ritvikindupuri/PhantomBand-V2/README.md

 ## Key Features

 ### 1. Physics-Grade Accuracy
-Unlike AI hallucinations, PhantomBand's outputs are derived from hard math.
+Outputs are derived from standard RF equations, not LLM hallucinations.
 *   **GPS Spoofing:** Modeled as narrowband signals centered at 1575.42 MHz.
 *   **Jamming:** Modeled as high-entropy wideband Gaussian noise.
-*   **Noise Floors:** Dynamic thermal noise calculations based on environmental presets.
+*   **Atmospheric Attenuation:** Simulates signal loss due to Rain, Fog, or Snow.

 ### 2. Air-Gapped Security
 *   **Client-Side Execution:** All math runs in the user's browser via WebGL.
 *   **Zero Data Exfiltration:** Sensitive RF logs are parsed and analyzed locally.
-No API keys, no cloud servers.

 ### 3. Instant Performance
-*   **GPU Acceleration:** Leveraging WebGL for massive parallel computation of FFTs and signal tensors.
+*   **GPU Acceleration:** Leveraging WebGL for massive parallel computation of signal tensors and FFTs.

 ---